dialecticch/safe-flashloan/README.md

-# safe-flashloan
+# Flashloans for Gnosis Safe

-A flashloan module for Gnosis Safe.
+Lend out all the assets in your Gnosis Safe for flashloans.
+This is loosely based on the Aave implementation of flashloans.